 Breau recommends his favourite restaurants in the nearby village of Saint-Rémy-de-Provence.
 It may be small, but the centre has a rich gastronomic scene.
 And it was famously where Vincent van Gogh painted his masterpiece The Starry Night.

-La Café de la Place Saint-Rémy-de-Provence
+La Café de la Place St-Rémy-de-Provence

 Much more than a café, here they serve refined dishes to a gourmet standard.
 Using locally sourced ingredients, as it was founded by a local farmer and his wife.
 It has a large sunny terrace and is by the village square.
 With a good wine list that changes monthly.

-Auberge la Reine Jeanne Saint-Rémy de Provence
+Auberge la Reine Jeanne St-Rémy de Provence

 Centrally located, this auberge has a typical old Provençal feel.
 Its restaurant, run by finalist of the TV show Top Chef Fanny Rey, is all exposed stone walls and wood-beamed ceilings, with a terrace for summertime dining.
 It has been given a Michelin star, with inspectors complimenting its flavoursome market ingredients.

-Hôtel de Tourrel Saint-Rémy de Provence
+Hôtel de Tourrel St-Rémy de Provence

 This elegant designer hotel was formerly a private mansion and dates back to the 17th century.
 Its restaurant has a 1920s high-end feel, and it comes highly recommended by the Michelin and the Figaro Cityguide.
 Why not pick out a bottle in the accompanying wine shop, which can be served to you at your table.

-Jonathan Sack Zafiropoulos Clos Sainte-Magdeleine
+Jonathan Sack Zafiropoulos from Clos Ste-Magdeleine

 Jonathan Sack Zafiropoulos is the proprietor and winemaker at Clos Sainte-Magdeleine, and he’s also president of the Cassis winemakers syndicate.
 Naturally, his recommendations are for the Cassis area, a mediterranean port known for its exquisite fresh fish and seafront dining.